syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

    - `10.175.34.1` is the *default gateway* to reach other networks outside the 10.175.34.0/24 network.

-   - The last 2 routes are used for communications to the Company and Test web servers.
+   - The last 2 routes are used for communications to the Company and Test web servers, reachable via HTTP.

    - Tried **`ping`** and access the secret webserver at http://192.168.222.199, with no response: